Tailwind CSS: A broad overview

 You're right, again.
 But there are limitations of inline-styling that are handled by Tailwind.

-• Responsiveness: You cannot add media queries in inline styling but it is possible in Tailwind using Breakpoints like sm, md, lg, and more.
+- Responsiveness: You cannot add media queries in inline styling but it is possible in Tailwind using Breakpoints like

-• Pseudo Classes: You cannot apply hover, focus, and such effects on tags using inline-styles while it can be done in Tailwind just like responsive design is handled (hover:, focus:...)
+, and more. - Pseudo Classes: You cannot apply hover, focus, and such effects on tags using inline-styles while it can be done in Tailwind just like responsive design is handled (

 Optimising your Build